Woovie/twitchlive/README.md

 # twitchlive
-A simple, easy to configure Twitch live notification bot for Discord written in Python 3.6+ (f-strings)
+A simple, easy to configure Twitch live notification bot for Discord written in Python.
+Requires Python 3.8+

 ##  Features
 * Simple, lightweight